Study of a Figure Used in the Adoration of The Magi Cartoon Made for Domenico Alfani

 Carroll, 1987, 144, 146, n.
 7, under no. 48, as a copy of a lost drawing by Rosso for the cartoon he made for Alfani.

-Forlani Tempesti, 1992, 97, Fig. 7, as possibly by Giovanni Antonio Lappoli after a lost drawing by Rosso.
+Forlani Tempesti, 1992, 97, Fig. 8, as possibly by Giovanni Antonio Lappoli, but not as after Rosso.